remote-startup-senpai/VALL-E-X/README.md

 pip install -r requirements.txt
 ```

 2. (Optional) This is run automatically when you execute for the first time.
-However, if you'd like to setup the models, simply run the
+However, if you'd like to setup the models, simply run [`./init_models.sh`](init_models.sh) to download the required model checkpoints

 ### Execution